 Allen, K. (1995).
 Coping with life changes and transitions: The role of pet.
 Interactions.
 13, 5-6, 8-10.

-At The Child and Family Therapy Center of Denver, therapist Kelly Curnalia utilizes a therapy dog, Indy.
+At The Child and Family Therapy Center of Denver, therapist Kelly Curnalia utilizes therapy dogs, Indy and Ollie.
 Animal-assisted therapy is available upon request.